D-I-Projects/Destor/README.md

 *Only beta fotage*

-**Destor is Minecraft Server Management program that has a modern design.
-Its our first project and currently our only one too.**
+**Destor is Minecraft Server Management program with a modern design.
+It is our first project and currently our only one.**

 ## Our plans in the future
-We want to work on bigger Projects as this one.
-We've got many ideas and are creative but we are currently not able to make them happen.
+We want to work on bigger projects as this one.
+We have got many ideas and are creative but we are currently not able to make them happen.

 ## Minecraft's EULA